-Many parents want to help their children buy their first home, and understand the struggle they face with affording the deposit.
-To give them a head start, parents or family members who can afford to do so, often end up paying all, or part, of the deposit on behalf of their children.
+To give their kids a helping hand, parents or family members who can afford, and want to do so, can pay all, or part of the deposit on behalf of their children.

-By helping out in this way, it can help to reduce the monthly repayments on your mortgage too, as it’ll give you access to more mortgage deals and better interest rates.
+By helping out in this way, it can reduce the monthly repayments on your mortgage too, as it’ll give you access to more mortgage deals and better interest rates.

-A gifted deposit, or a down payment gift, is a sum of money that’s been strictly given to you from a family member to either go towards, or pay for the whole of your deposit.
+A gifted deposit is a sum of money that’s been strictly given to you from a family member to either go towards, or pay for the whole of your deposit.

-The person gifting the money may also be required to provide a bank statement as proof of where the money came from.
+The person gifting the money may also be required to provide a bank statement as proof of where the money has come from.
 This is part of a standard money laundering check and nothing to be concerned about.

 You can gift as much or as little as you’d like.
 The only drawback is a potential inheritance tax.
 If the person who gifted you the money passes away within seven years, you will have to pay inheritance tax on the amount given to you.

 In most cases, no, but it may do if the money needs to be repaid, or if the person gifting the money is not a direct family member.